MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

 * Build a Semantic Kernel object
 * Run prompts using the Semantic Kernel SDK
 * Create Semantic Kernel functions and plugins
-* TODO something about auto invoking functions
+* Use the automatic function calling capability of the Semantic Kernel SDK

+## Lab Setup

-## Prerequisites
+### Prerequisites

 To complete the exercise you need to have the following installed on your system: